 QR2.2.6 Three Polar Dimensions

 Figure 2.5.
-A hypersphere has a three-dimensional surface
+A hypersphere surface has three dimensions

-The idea that our space could be curved was introduced by Bernard Riemann in 1857.
-His Riemann Sphere describes a hypersphere whose three-dimensional surface acts just like our space.
-It still applies today, as relativity lets space curve like a surface and cosmology says it expands like a surface.
-Hence, our space could be a three-dimensional surface within a four-dimensional bulk:
+The possibility that our space is a surface was introduced by Bernard Riemann in 1857, as his Riemann Sphere is a hypersphere whose surface has three dimensions, just like our space.
+It still applies today because relativity lets space curve like a surface and cosmology lets it expand like a surface.
+It follows that our space could be a three-dimensional surface within a four-dimensional bulk:

 When it comes to the visible universe the situation could be subtle.
 The three-dimensional volume of space might be the surface area of a four dimensional volume(Barrow, 2007) p180.